hubo1016/vlcp/doc/source/objectdb.rst

    :return: the final return value of `updater`

-.. py:method:: KVStorage.mget(keys)
+.. py:method:: KVStorage.mgetwithcache(keys, cache = None)
    :noindex:

    Basic read transaction on the storage.
 The read process must be atomic.

    :param keys: a tuple of keys of DataObjects

-   :return: the DataObjects corresponding to the keys.
-If a DataObject is not found in the central database, `None`
+   :return: `(result, cache)` tuple. `result` is the DataObjects corresponding to the keys.
-            is returned for this key.
+            If a DataObject is not found in the central database, `None` is returned for this key.
+            `cache` is a cache object used by later calls, to cache necessary information for acceleration (for example, if the data is not changed, storage module can return the exact same instance stored in the cache object by previous calls).

 These two methods provide the basic abilities for transaction.
 It is implemented with the lower-level KV-database functions, for example, Redis uses the "WATCH/MULTI/EXEC" procedure, and ZooKeeper uses the `MultiRequest` command.